Vilax/cryoTIGER/README.md

 ## Code Acknowledgments

 This project makes use of code from [FILM: Frame Interpolation for Large Motion](https://github.com/google-research/frame-interpolation), authored by [Google Research](https://github.com/google-research).
-Their work provided a basis for running interpolator in this project and we use their code in 'eval' folder.
+Their work provided a basis for running an interpolator in this project and we use their code in the 'eval' folder as well as in the 'example_train_config' folder.

 ### Using environment.yml